AsahiLinux/AsahiLinux.github.io/content/blog/2025/03/21-progress-report-6-14.md

 We have also been working to clean up and upstream other parts of the kernel.
-In addition to a number of miscellaneous fixes and changes for drivers already upstreamed such as the NVMe and I<sup>2</sup>C controllers, we have also submitted changes to the upstream Texas Instrumentes TAS2764 and TAS2770 speaker amplifier drivers which extend them to support the Apple-specific variants found in Apple Silicon Macs.
+In addition to a number of miscellaneous fixes and changes for drivers already upstreamed such as the NVMe and I<sup>2</sup>C controllers, we have also submitted changes to the upstream Texas Instruments TAS2764 and TAS2770 speaker amplifier drivers which extend them to support the Apple-specific variants found in Apple Silicon Macs.
 Through this process, we found that the ASoC maintainers had already been cherry-picking some commits from our development branches!